April in the Southern California Garden

 Each month has its special joys and tasks in the garden.
-Below is a suggested calendar for March.
-Remember that the gardening depends on weather, so tasks may vary from year to year.
+Below is a suggested calendar for April.
+Remember that gardening depends on the weather, so tasks, bloom season and activities may vary from year to year.

 Best of Show:

 Flowers: tree/shrub: *Carpenteria californica, Ceanothus spp., Peritoma arborea (Cleome isomeris), Malacothamnus fasciculatus; smaller shrubs:Calystegia macrostegia, Camissonia cheiranthifolia, Constancea (Eriophyllum) nevinii, Coreopsis species, Dendromecon rigida, Diplacus spp., Encelia spp, Gambelia (Galvezia) speciosa, *Keckiella antirrhinoides, Lupinus albifrons, Malacothamnus clementinus, *Perityle incana, Salvia leucophylla, Trichostema lanatum, * Venegasia carpesioides; Annuals/perennials/bulbs: *Allium unifolium, * Aristida purpurea, Bloomeria crocea, Camissonia spp., Clarkia spp., Dichelostemma capitatum, Erigeron ‘Arthur Menzies’ , Gilia spp., Iris douglasiana, *Heuchera spp., Layia platyglossa, Lupinus (annual), Malacothrix saxatilis, *Mentzelia lindleyi, Nemophila menziesii, Platystemon californicus, Salvia (annual), Sidalcea malviflora, Sisyrinchium bellum, Stachys spp., Trifolium spp.